openmpf/openmpf.github.io/docs/docs/Packaging-and-Registering-a-Component.md

 * **actionType:**
   Required.
 Defines the type of processing that the algorithm performs.
 Must be set to `DETECTION`.

-* **supportsBatchProcessing:**
-  At least one of supportsBatchProcessing or supportsStreamProcessing must be true.
-Indicates whether or not the algorithm supports batch processing.

-* **supportsStreamProcessing:**
-  At least one of supportsBatchProcessing or supportsStreamProcessing must be true.
-Indicates whether or not the algorithm supports stream processing.

 * **requiresCollection:**
   Required, can be empty.
 Contains the state(s) that must be produced by previous algorithms in the pipeline.